Complete source code and samples:

 You can use our tutorial for installing the rerequisites for OpenMD.
 If you are going it alone, and have some experience building and installing unix software, you’ll need:

-- A C++ compiler.
-We build and test OpenMD on the following architecture & compiler combinations:
+- A good C++17-compliant compiler.
+We’ve built and tested OpenMD on the following architecture & compiler combinations:

 - An implementation of MPI-2 is optional for the single processor version of OpenMD, but is required if you want OpenMD to run in parallel.
 We like OpenMPI.
 Other implementations of MPI-2 also work, but we don’t test them as extensively.